 An overview of global inequalities in the supply and consumption of resources

 The consumption of resources across the world varies significantly.
 High-income countries (HICs) typically consume more than low-income countries (LICs).
-The main challenge is not having enough resources, but the existing resources are unevenly distributed.
+The main challenge is insufficient resources, but the existing resources are unevenly distributed.
 As a LIC develops, so too does its demand for resources.
 This growth in demand, along with population growth, leads to a shortage of resources.

 The average calorie consumption in the UK is 3450 kilocalories.
-However, in a LIC such as Eritrea, it is 1590 kilocalories.
-There is a clear relationship between areas with the greatest population growth and the areas with the highest undernourishment levels.
+However, in an LIC such as Eritrea, it is 1590 kilocalories.
+A clear relationship exists between areas with the greatest population growth and the areas with the highest undernourishment levels.

-Water supply around the world is limited and unequally distributed.
-To compare water consumption between countries, a water footprint can be calculated.
-This is the total amount of daily water used for things such as drinking and washing.
+A water footprint can be calculated to compare water consumption between countries.
+This is the total amount of daily water used for drinking and washing.
 It also includes the water needed to produce energy, food, goods and recycling.
 The world’s average water footprint is 1,240 litres per person.
 The USA has a water footprint of 2,483 litres per person, whereas Bangladesh is 896 litres per person.

 The map below shows areas that suffer water scarcity.
 Some countries lack water due to physical factors such as a lack of rainfall.
 Others experience economic scarcity, meaning they do not have the money to access water.

 Demands for energy resources are increasing in LICs and NEEs as they develop economically.
-As industry develops, farming becomes mechanised, and urbanisation occurs, energy consumption is rapidly growing.
+As industry develops, farming becomes mechanised, and urbanisation occurs, energy consumption rapidly grows.

-The UK has a resource surplus.
-This helps explain the UK’s early and continued economic development and the relatively high level of well-being most people experience.
+The UK has a resource surplus, which helps explain its early and continued economic development and the relatively high level of well-being most people experience.

 Food – The UK has a moderate climate, largely influenced by the Atlantic Ocean, which supports plenty of rainfall and mild temperatures.
-The UK is one of the world’s most efficient producers of food, benefitting from generally fertile soils, gentle relief in the south and east and advanced technologies.
+The UK is one of the world’s most efficient food producers, benefitting from generally fertile soils, gentle relief in the south and east and advanced technologies.

 Water – The west of the country is typically wetter than the east.
 However, water can be transferred from surplus to deficit areas.
 Although this imbalance of supply and demand, water supply is rarely an issue.